-The CTMRD Contaminant Boundary was initially defined in 2001 and has been amended to reflect the then-current PCE distribution.
-There are no further changes to the Contaminant Boundary being proposed here.
+The CTMRD Contaminant Boundary was initially defined in 2001 and was most-recently revised in 2022 to reflect the current estimation of PCE distribution and potential migration.

 Fee Adoption Ordinance (Attachment 3)

 The CTMRD program provides benefits to three distinct groups among water-using property owners.
 These include the "Service Fee Boundary Benefit Group" and the two "Contaminated Boundary Benefit Groups" (residential and non-residential).
 The proposed Service Area Boundary map is shown on Attachment 2 and on Attachment 4 together with the Contaminant Boundary.